 THEY ARE FREAKING DELICIOUS.

 I’m sorry I yelled.
-But OMG, why have I avoided these cookies all these years?
-As I child, I can understand, choosing something with chocolate instead.
+But I’m truly wondering: why have I avoided these cookies all these years?
+As I child, sure, it’s understandable I’d choose something chocolate filled instead.

 But as an adult?
 Well, there is no excuse.